cockroachdb/docs/cockroachcloud/upgrade-to-v20.2.md

 - If everything looks good, you can wait for the upgrade to automatically finalize or you can [trigger finalization more quickly](#finalize-the-upgrade).

-- If you see unexpected behavior, you can [rollback to v19.2](#roll-back-the-upgrade).
-This option is available only during the 24-hour window.
+- If you see unexpected behavior, you can [rollback to v20.1](#roll-back-the-upgrade).
+This option is available only during the 72-hour window.
 If you see unexpected behavior after the upgrade has been finalized, you will have to [reach out to support](https://support.cockroachlabs.com/hc/en-us/requests/new).

 ### Respect temporary limitations

-Most v20.2 features can be used right way, but there are some that will be enabled only after the upgrade has been finalized.
+Most v20.2 features can be used right away, but there are some that will be enabled only after the upgrade has been finalized.
 Attempting to use these features before then will result in errors:

-- **Spatial features:** After finalization, it will be possible to use [spatial indexes](../v20.2/spatial-indexes.html), and [spatial functions](../v20.2/functions-and-operators#spatial-functions), as well as the ability to migrating spatial data from various formats such as [Shapefiles](../v20.2/migrate-from-shapefiles), [GeoJSON](../v20.2/migrate-from-geojson), [GeoPackages](../v20.2/migrate-from-geopackage), and [OpenStreetMap](../v20.2/migrate-from-openstreetmap).
+- **Spatial features:** After finalization, it will be possible to use [spatial indexes](../v20.2/spatial-indexes.html), and [spatial functions](../v20.2/functions-and-operators#spatial-functions), as well as the ability to migrate spatial data from various formats such as [Shapefiles](../v20.2/migrate-from-shapefiles), [GeoJSON](../v20.2/migrate-from-geojson), [GeoPackages](../v20.2/migrate-from-geopackage), and [OpenStreetMap](../v20.2/migrate-from-openstreetmap).

 - **`ENUM` data types:** After finalization, it will be possible to create and manage [user-defined `ENUM` data types](../v20.2/enum.html) consisting of sets of enumerated, static values.